Shocking truths about lightning

 Half Dome Lightning Strike, Glacier Point, Yosemite

-Lightning and Rainbow, Bright Angel Point, Grand Canyon
+Color and Light, Bright Angel Point, Grand Canyon

 Too Close, Twin Lightning Bolts, North Rim, Grand Canyon